Are there any restrictions on who can own real estate?

 Additionally, if the foreign person (company or real person) acquires a land, a project shall be submitted to be developed on the land within two years to the Ministry of Environment and Urbanization.
 Otherwise the Ministry has to right to liquidate the real estate.

-Please see our answer to question 4 for a full list of the types of land title and their permissible holders.
+Please see our answer to question 4 for a complete list of the types of land title and their permissible holders.

 With respect to foreign persons:

-- For business purposes, foreign persons may only own real estate by establishing a specific type of Indonesian Limited Liability Company called a foreign investment (Penanaman Modal Asing – “PMA”) company.
+- For business purposes, foreign parties may only own real estate by establishing a type of Indonesian Limited Liability Company called a foreign investment (Penanaman Modal Asing – “PMA”) company.

-- For residential purposes, foreign individuals who are resident in Indonesia (holding work permits) can own a residential home where the land has a right-to-use (HP) title or a strata title apartment unit with right to use (HPSRS) title, subject to meeting certain requirements concerning the minimum sale value and maximum land size.
+- For residential purposes, foreign individuals resident in Indonesia (i.e. holding work permits) can own a residential home where the land in question has a HP (as defined below) title or a strata title apartment unit under HPSRS title (as defined below), subject to fulfilling certain requirements such as minimum sale value and maximum land size.
+In practice, however, since HPSRS titles are not yet fully implemented, it remains difficult for foreigners to own strata titles.